+VI.
 Financial Results and Membership Data

 Detailed summaries of the financial results of the valuation and membership data used in preparing the valuation are shown in the valuation report and the related membership data schedules.
-We were responsible for providing information for all schedules included in the Actuarial Section as well as certain schedules included in other sections of the annual financial report for the fiscal year ended June 30, 2023.
-These schedules include the Schedule of Active Members Valuation Data, Schedule of Beneficiaries Added to and Removed from Rolls, and the Reasons for Change in Contribution Rates.
+We were responsible for providing information for all schedules included in the Actuarial Section as well as certain schedules included in other sections of the annual financial report for the fiscal year ended June 30, 2024.
+These schedules include the Schedule of Active Members Valuation Data and Schedule of Beneficiaries Added to and Removed from Rolls.